pyiron/pyiron/source/installation.rst

 Next step
 =========
-To get a better overview of all the available functionality inside pyiron we recommend the examples provided in the examples section.
+To get a better overview of all the available functionality inside pyiron we recommend the examples provided in the examples section - :doc:`examples`.

 **********************
 Computer Cluster (HPC)